ggrocca/aes-gcm-oracle-example/README.md

 ## Appendix
 I've only tested and used this on macOS, with python 3.8 installed using brew.
-Should work everywhere else, though.
+It should work everywhere else, though.
 It took more or less a day to set up all this (hey, it's the first time I use Python, ever).

 ### Various sources and resources
 - [Bytes to string in AES encryption and decryption in Python 3 - Stack Overflow](https://stackoverflow.com/questions/50481366/bytes-to-string-in-aes-encryption-and-decryption-in-python-3/50482935)